FlowFuse/website/src/webinars/2024/building-a-foundation-for-enterprise-agility-and-process-optimization.md

 So how can you combine domain expertise and low-code experts to lead to development success?
 By enabling more people in the organization to innovate with easy-to-use development tools, they become part of the solution.
 This flips the paradigm where the owner of the project and beneficiary of the project is the same ensuring overall project success.
 Low-code and no-code platforms aim to solve these challenges by providing a flexible, efficient way to develop and integrate applications.

-In this webinar, Grey Dziuba, OT Data and Community Strategist at FlowFuse will explore
+In this webinar, Grey Dziuba, OT Data and Community Strategist at FlowFuse explores

 - The real challenges enterprises face in today’s digitally transformed systems.
 - How a low-code platform enhances efficiency and flexibility across the organization.